Fort Ripley, Minnesota

 Fort Ripley is a city in Crow Wing County, Minnesota, United States, near the confluence of the Mississippi and Nokasippi Rivers.
 The population was 69 at the 2010 census.
 It is part of the Brainerd Micropolitan Statistical Area.

 History

 Fort Ripley was a United States military installation beginning in 1849 and lasting until 1877.
-The fort, now Camp Ripley, was on the opposite side of the Mississippi River from Morrison County as the current city in Crow Wing County.
+The fort, now a small part of Camp Ripley, was on the opposite side of the Mississippi River from Morrison County as the current city in Crow Wing County.

 The city of Fort Ripley was incorporated in 1927.
 It took its name from the fort, which was named for Eleazer Wheelock Ripley, an American soldier and politician.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.44 sqmi, of which 1.32 sqmi is land and 0.12 sqmi is water.

 The city of Fort Ripley is geographically in Fort Ripley Township but is a separate entity.

 Fort Ripley is between Little Falls and Brainerd along Minnesota State Highway 371 near Over the Hill Road and Crow Wing County Road 2.
 The Mississippi River, the Nokasippi River, and the Little Nokasippi River are all in the vicinity.

 The boundary line between Crow Wing and Morrison counties is nearby.